cmdada/vuepress-theme-cmdada/readme.md

 ### Notice

-This theme is based on `vuepress 2` and is in RC stage.
+This theme is based on `vuepress-theme-plume` and is just made for my stuff.

 This means functionality has stabilized, but there is still a small chance of breaking changes in the future.